-Ever visit a site and had a modal window newsletter form pop up in your face?
-Of course you have, they’re all over the web today.
-There’s a reason why many sites use them.
-But there are reasons why many sites should reconsider.
+Ever visit a site and had a modal window newsletter form smack you in the face?
+Of course you have, they’re popping up all over the web today.
+There’s a reason why many sites use them, but there are many reasons why they shouldn’t

 Many sites use modal newsletter forms because they guarantee a high conversion rate.
-This is because every user that visits the site has to interact with the modal before they can enter.
-The more people that interact with it the more emails you’ll get.
+Every user that visits their site has to interact with the modal before they can enter.
+The more people that interact with it the more emails they’ll collect.

 A high number of email subscribers entices most sites.
-This leads them to implement a modal newsletter form without a second thought.
-But they’re fooled by this grand illusion because not all emails they get are equal.
+This justifies their use of a modal newsletter form without a second thought.
+But they’re fooled by this grand illusion because not all emails they get are equal in value.

 The Conversion Rate Illusion